shnewto/sheas.blog/posts/2018-rust-impl-period.md

 Also, a huge thanks to [@craftloopz](https://twitter.com/craftloopz) for working with me through the drafts of this post.
-She's an amazing editor and helped me shape a meandering brain dump into a proper post.
+She's an amazing editor and helped me shape something I'm glad to share.